Chemistry Learner

 Example

-The demonstration of colligative properties in solutions becomes apparent when considering the following instances.
-For example, upon introducing a small amount of salt to a glass of water, the solution’s freezing point significantly decreases compared to the water’s freezing point.
-Similarly, the boiling point of the solution rises, resulting in reduced vapor pressure.
+The following instances demonstrate colligative properties in solutions.
+When a small amount of salt is added to a glass of water, the solution’s freezing point significantly decreases compared to the water’s freezing point.
+Similarly, the solution’s boiling point rises, resulting in reduced vapor pressure.
 Moreover, alterations in the solution’s osmotic pressure also become evident.

 Colligative Properties

-Let us study in detail the abovementioned colligative properties.
+Let us study briefly the abovementioned colligative properties.

 Every pure liquid exhibits a unique vapor pressure when in equilibrium with its liquid phase.
 The partial pressure associated with this equilibrium is intricately linked to temperature.
 In the case of solutions, their vapor pressure is notably lower than that of the pure solvent.
-The extent of this reduction depends upon the proportion of solute particles present, assuming the solute itself does not possess a substantial vapor pressure.
-Solute substances lacking significant vapor pressure are termed non-volatile.
-This phenomenon is recognized as vapor pressure depression or lowering.
+The extent of this reduction depends upon the proportion of solute particles present, assuming the solute itself does not possess a substantial vapor pressure (nonvolatile).

-The computation of the actual vapor pressure of a solution involves the following formula:
+The following formula gives the actual vapor pressure of a solution:

-Here, Psoln signifies the vapor pressure of the solution, χsolv represents the mole fraction of solvent particles, and Posolv stands for the vapor pressure of the pure solvent at the given temperature.
 This equation is commonly referred to as Raoult’s law.
 The rationale behind vapor pressure depression is based on the assumption that solute particles occupy positions on the surface, displacing solvent particles.
-Consequently, the evaporation of solvent particles is hindered due to this displacement by solute particles.
+Consequently, this displacement hinders solvent evaporation.

 2. Boiling Point Elevation